otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This protocol specification is a draft.
 ```

-OTRv4 Prekey Server provides an additional specification to the OTRv4 [\[1\]](#references)
+OTRv4 Prekey Server provides an additional specification to the OTRv4
-protocol when it needs an untrusted central Prekey Server to store prekey
+[\[1\]](#references) protocol when it needs an untrusted central Prekey Server
-messages.
+to store Prekey Ensembles' values.

 ## Table of Contents